sachdev27/tarko-stock-flow/COMPREHENSIVE_TEST_WORKFLOW.md

   - 2 transactions created
 - ✅ **Weight restored:** Total +200kg

-### 6.2: Partial Return - Bundles
+### 6.2: Edge Case - Return More Than Dispatched
 **Execute:**
-- Return 1 bundle out of 2 dispatched
+- Try to return 3 rolls when only 2 dispatched to this customer

 **P&C:**
-- ✅ 1 bundle back to IN_STOCK
-- ✅ 1 bundle still DISPATCHED
+- ✅ System allows returns beyond dispatched quantity (not a fresh company)
+- ✅ User can manually add return items even if no matching dispatch exists
-- ✅ Correct bundle returned (check bundle_id or stock_id)
+- ✅ Useful for correcting historical data or handling pre-system dispatches

-### 6.3: Return - Damaged Condition
-**Execute:**
-- Return 1 roll, condition: Damaged

-**P&C:**
-- ✅ return_items: condition='damaged'
+- ✅ Return creates new stock entries in inventory
-- ✅ Stock status might be 'DAMAGED' or needs scrapping
-- ✅ May auto-trigger scrap workflow or require manual scrap

-### 6.4: Edge Case - Return More Than Dispatched
-**Execute:**
-- Try to return 3 rolls when only 2 dispatched

-**P&C:**
-- ✅ Validation error: "Cannot return more than dispatched"

-### 6.5: Edge Case - Return from Different Customer
+### 6.3: Edge Case - Return from Different Customer
 **Execute:**
 - Select dispatch from Customer A
 - Try to return to Customer B